dabrahams/swift/docs/StringManifesto.md

 character at a time is almost always a bug, and the fact that such cases are rare means the bug is unlikely to be caught in testing.

+The right model for `String` is more like a roll of cookie dough with some rocks hidden in it: a continuous thing that can be sliced into shorter things, but only in certain places, and with no discernable unit of subdivision.

 - Note: Today, `String` *may appear* to act like a `Collection` of `Character`s (but not a `RangeReplaceableCollection`) because of a bug (see the section titled